lemlac/mulem/docs/reference.md

 print("{x}")     -- prints 1
 ```

 To capture a mutable variable, you must redeclare it in the function with `capture _`.
-Note that this is not allowed within a function declared with `@pure`.

 ```mu
 mu count = 0